mywave82/opencubicplayer/README.md

 # What is it?

 UNIX port of Open Cubic Player, which is a text-based player with some few graphical views.
 Visual output can be done through nCurses, Linux console (VCSA + FrameBuffer), X11 or SDL/SDL2.
-It can compile on various different unix based operating systems.
+It can be compiled on various different unix based operating systems.

 ![Screenshot](doc/screenshot-01.png)